Ofsted & Exam Results

 Wath Academy seeks to enlarge and enrich the experiences of school students and of the wider community it serves.
 We have a key role to play in transforming educational aspiration in Rotherham and the Dearne Valley.

-Copies of our prospectus and recent Ofsted reports can be found at the bottom of this page.
+Copies of our recent Ofsted reports can be found at the bottom of this page.

 |The English Baccalaureate (EBacc) is basically a performance measure that shows the proportion of children in a secondary school who achieve at least a Grade 4 or Grade 5 in core academic subjects.
 The EBacc is made up of 5 or more GCSE passes across all of the following subject pillars: maths, English, the sciences, history or geography and a language.